Reader in Residence

 C. S. Lewis, An Experiment in Criticism

-To keep literary practice visible & viable in the digital age.
+To empower undistracted engagement with diverse literatures; to nourish literary imagination, empathy and reflexivity; to keep literary practice visible & viable in the digital age.

 Communities bonded by individuality, openness, and imagination.